message-ui/message-ui/README.md

 ## How to dev

-- run a storybokk for development of components
+- run a storybook for development of components

 ```bash
 npm run storybook